ChalmersGU-data-structure-courses/dsabook/src/markdown/12-graphs/07-representations.md

 ![A small directed graph, and its representation as an adjacency map and adjacency matrix.](images/Graphs-representations.svg){width=90% #fig:GraphRepresentations1}

-Figure @fig:GraphRepresentations1 illustrates the two representations.
+@Fig:GraphRepresentations1 illustrates the two representations.
 The adjecency list representation is simple and very useful.
 The `outgoingEdges` function we have been using in our graph algorithms corresponds to a lookup in the map, which can make the operation very efficient.